-Individuals tend to choose smaller, immediate amounts over larger, later amounts (i.e. present bias).
-This tendency has implications, e.g., for debt and savings.
-In this research, we demonstrated that one's sensitivity to numeric magnitudes, how big one number feels compared to another, helps explain this phenomenon and related time perceptions.
-In two studies, we found that those with more precise sense of numeric magnitude exhibit less present bias and perceive time more linearly, controlling for numeric competencies and cognitive reflection.
-These results are the first to examine perceptions of time and numeric magnitudes together as potential determinants of present bias.
+Individuals tend to choose smaller, immediate amounts over larger, later amounts, often called present bias or hyperbolic discounting.
+This tendency has implications, e.g., for investing and retirement savings.
+In this research, we demonstrated that Symbolic-number Mapping (SMap), the mapping of symbolic numbers onto mental magnitudes, can help explain this phenomenon.
+In two studies, we found that accounting for Symbolic-number Mapping accuracy significantly reduced (and even eliminated) present bias.
+We further found that other numeric competencies cannot explain these findings.
+These results are the first to indicate a non-motivational, innate difference as a determinant of time perception and hyperbolic discounting.